Compare

 Letta (formerly MemGPT) is an open-source framework for building stateful agents with memory.
 It's a full agent runtime — architecturally closer to LangGraph than to a drop-in memory layer.
 If you're building a new agent from scratch and want memory baked into the runtime, Letta fits the bill.

 Pick Letta if you're writing a new agent.
-Pick Remnic if you already have a coding agent (or three) and just want them to stop forgetting.
+Pick Remnic if you already have a coding agent (or three) and want them to stop forgetting.

 Remnic vs Supermemory